scipy-conference/scipy_proceedings/papers/mike_pacer/scipy_first_draft.rst

 Common assumptions in Bayesian networks
 =======================================

+..
 While there are extensions to these models [#]_ , a number of assumptions commonly hold.

+While there are extensions to these models, a number of assumptions commonly hold.

-.. [#] An important class of extensions to Bayesian networks that I will not have time to discuss at length includes those that consider temporal dependencies: Dynamic Bayesian Networks (:sc:`dbn`\s) :cite:`deank1989time,ghahramani1998learning`, continuous-time dependencies with Continuous Time Bayesian Networks (:sc:`ctbn`\s) :cite:`nodelman02`, Poisson Cascades :cite:`simma10`, Continuous Time Causal Theories (:sc:`ct`:math:`^2`) :cite:`pacerg12, pacerg15`, Reciprocal Hawkes Processes :cite:`blundell2012modelling` and the Network Hawkes Model :cite:`lindermana2014`.
+.. .. [#] An important class of extensions to Bayesian networks that I will not have time to discuss at length includes those that consider temporal dependencies: Dynamic Bayesian Networks (:sc:`dbn`\s) :cite:`deank1989time,ghahramani1998learning`, continuous-time dependencies with Continuous Time Bayesian Networks (:sc:`ctbn`\s) :cite:`nodelman02`, Poisson Cascades :cite:`simma10`, Continuous Time Causal Theories (:sc:`ct`:math:`^2`) :cite:`pacerg12, pacerg15`, Reciprocal Hawkes Processes :cite:`blundell2012modelling` and the Network Hawkes Model :cite:`lindermana2014`.

 Fixed node set
 ^^^^^^^^^^^^^^